-also maximal at day 6 of embryo development, remained at high levels till day 12 and were decreased at later developmental stages (Figure 1B).
-RPTPβ/ζ protein was also present in the chicken embryo CAM at all embryonic developmental stages, its amounts were maximal at days 6-12 of embryo development and declined progressively until day 18 (Figure 1C).
-We could not detect RPTPβ/ ζ at the mRNA level since the chicken gene is not known and the human primers tested did not form product.
-PTN RPTPβ/ζ any and immunoprecipitated from CAM protein extracts and this interaction was also maximal at days 6-12 of embryo development (Figure 1D).
-Interestingly, integrin $\alpha{\nu}\beta{3}$ also interacts with RPTP $\beta/\zeta$ when there is active angiogenesis, while this interaction is decreased when angiogenesis of the tissue has stopped (Additional file 1).
+Initially, we investigated whether PTN is physiologically expressed by CAM cells.
+In order to do this, we performed Western blot and RT-PCR analyses to detect PTN at several stages of embryo development.
+Equal amounts of total CAM proteins from tissues of different developmental stages were analyzed by 17.5% SDS-PAGE.
+Western blot analysis showed that PTN protein was present in the chicken embryo CAM at all embryonic developmental stages, its amounts were maximal at day 6 of embryo development and declined progressively until day 18 (Figure 1A).
+Using semi-quantitative RT-PCR, it was found that PTN mRNA levels were also maximal at day 6 of embryo development, remained at high levels till day 12 and were decreased at later developmental stages (Figure 1B).
+RPTP $\beta$ / $\zeta$ protein was also present in the chicken embryonic developmental stages, its amounts were maximal at day 6-12 of embryo development and declined progressively until day 18 (Figure 1C).
+We could not detect RPTP $\beta$ / $\zeta$ at the mRNA level since the chicken gene is not known and the human primers tested did not form any product.
+PTN and RPTP $\beta$ / $\zeta$ co-immunoprecipitated from CAM protein extracts and this interaction was also maximal at days 6-12 of embryo development (Figure 1D).
+Interestingly, integrin $\alpha{\nu}\beta{3}$ also interacts with RPTP $\beta$ / $\zeta$ when there is active angiogenesis, while this interaction is decreased when angiogenesis of the tissue has stopped (Additional file 1).